-In the right circumstances, refinancing your student loans can help you save both time and money as you work to pay down your student debt.
-As you compare refinance lenders, however, it’s important to keep an eye on the fees they charge.
+In the right circumstances, refinancing your student loans can help you save both time and money as you work to pay down your student debt, without costing you any money to do so.

 Student Loan Refinancing Recap